pharmpy/pharmpy/docs/NONMEM.rst

 The data is right justified with a field size of 13 characters (padded with spaces).
 Except for the final OBJ column that is also right justified, but with a field size of 22 characters.

 The number format is integer for the first two columns, scientific with 5 decimals and 2 digits exponent for the ETA and ETC columns.
-The number in the OBJ column is written in regular decimal form and will always take up 19 characters with the first character being "-" for negative numbers, 0 for numbers having an integer part of zero and space for all other positive numbers.
+The number in the OBJ column is written in regular decimal format and will always take up 19 characters with first character being space for positive numbers or "-" for negative numbers.
+For numbers having an integer part of zero will take up 20 characters.